shodiqqul/DSA4262-geneteam/README.md

 >
 > `pip install -U imbalanced-learn`

+6. Change your directory to your project folder `project-name`

-6. Run the following code in CLI to get the probabilities of an m6a modification at each transcript where `file-name` is the name of the data.json file you wish to attain the scores for:
+7. Run the following code in CLI to get the probabilities of an m6A modification at each transcript with the test data set:
-> `python model.py file-name`
+> `python model.py ./data/test_data.json`

+8. If executed correctly, CLI prints "Done!"

+9. The results of the model will be in the `results` subfolder

 **Authors**